wwlinne/MoonboatGrocery/README.md

 ## Available Scripts

-Step 1: Before utilizing the Moonboat Grocery website, ensure you have installed the 'axios' package to establish a connection with the backend:
+Step 1: Before utilizing the Moonboat Grocery website, ensure you have installed Node.js and the 'axios' package to establish a connection with the backend:

 ### `npm install axios`